wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * Also a retraining scheme for young people displaced in the rural **crisis** will be introduced this session.

 * We should consider seriously those people displaced by the rural **crisis** who are too old to be retrained.

+* The 'West Australian' of 18th February, under the heading 'Worse Jobs **Crisis** Seen In Building', stated:
+I address a question to the Treasurer which is supplementary to the question asked by the honourable member for Sydney.

 * Will the Government ensure that in the present world financial **crisis** Australia follows the strengthening British pound' and that it does not follow deflationary currencies?